conan-io/docs/extending/python_requires_legacy.rst

     This is a **deprecated** feature by the new :ref:`python_requires`.
-Please refer to the :ref:`Migration Guidelines<conan2_migration_guide>` to find the feature that replace this one.
+Please refer to the :ref:`Migration Guidelines<conan2_migration_guide>` to find the feature that replaced this one.

     The new, **under development** While they are recommended and usable and we will try not to break them in future releases, some breaking